NSG650/NoMoreBugCheckReloaded/README.md

 # Warning
 Please do not use this on your main system.
 Even though I added code to let severe bsods pass through it is not guranteed that it would stop any hardware from getting damaged.
+Like all issues in life one should try to resolve it instead of ignoring.
-Please try to resolve the BSOD instead of ignoring it.
+Please try to resolve the BSOD instead of ignoring it by using this tool.

 # Usage
 Load the EFI driver before booting Windows.
 Either via the EFI shell or configuring firmware settings.